 Ask Your Counselors

-Your counselors are the people who want you to succeed, and are happy to advise students about college and college majors.
+Your counselors are the people who want you to succeed and are happy to advise students about college and college majors.
 Trust their expertise and ask good, detailed questions about what you could potentially major in.
-Counselors have heard it all, and know how to go about helping you achieve that goal, whether you want to be a rock star or a geologist.
+Counselors have heard it all.
+They know how to go about helping you achieve that goal, whether you want to be a rock star or a geologist.

 Do Some Research